Dalton Plumbing, Heating, Cooling, Electric and Fireplaces, Inc. Blog: Archive for the ‘Heating’ Category

 Temperatures have begun to decline, signaling that the start of winter is a lot closer than it seems.
 Soon enough, you’ll be turning on your heater to keep your home comfortable, if you haven’t already.
 Hopefully if you have, you didn’t have any problems.

 But what happens if you go to turn your furnace on and it doesn’t start up?
 What could be the cause of this trouble?
 Read on to learn why furnaces may fail to turn on.
+And if your unit is aging or repeatedly giving you trouble, it might be time to explore which home heating system is right for you and whether a newer, more efficient model could be a better long-term investment.

 Continue Reading